Dimension matters when modeling network communities in hyperbolic spaces: Effects of dimensionality

 An informative limiting case for the angular distance between connected nodes arises with \(\beta\to \infty\).
 Then, the connection probability becomes a step function given by Eq.~\eqref{eq:heaviside} with angular distance threshold \(\eta\).
 Equation~\eqref{eq:pdf} becomes

 where the second approximation uses the small angle property of sine.
 In Fig.~\ref{fig:densities}, the dashed line shows the exact value of Eq.~\eqref{eq:pdf} with \(\beta\to\infty\), but this is exactly the behavior expected from the truncated powers of \(\theta\) given in the last expression of Eq.~\eqref{eq:pdf_heaviside}.
 There is a sharp maximum at the threshold \(\eta\) for all \({D>1}\), which means quite counterintuitively that in this limit, most connected nodes will be separated by their local maximal angular distance \(\eta\).
-This highlights a stark contrast between \(\mathbb{S}^1\) and \(\mathbb{S}^D\), \(D>1\), in a regime where the underlying hyperbolic geometry is the most binding to the topology of the graph.
+This highlights a stark contrast between \(\mathbb{S}^1\) and \(\mathbb{S}^D\), \({D > 1}\), in a regime where the underlying hyperbolic geometry is the most binding to the topology of the graph because any pair of nodes that are close enough according to their degrees and model parameters shall be connected.